DanielHinbest/Personal-Task-Manager/README.md

 ---

-**Built with 🎯 as a learning project to demonstrate modern C# desktop development, MVVM architecture, and Entity Framework Core skills.**
+**Built as a portfolio project to demonstrate modern C# desktop development with WPF, Entity Framework Core, and clean architecture principles.**